UK energy price freeze an option for incoming prime minister Truss | Headlines

 UK energy price freeze an option for incoming prime minister Truss

-Britain's incoming Prime Minister Liz Truss is considering a freeze on household energy bills to try to avert a winter cost-of-living crisis for million of households, a source said.
-Public borrowing would be used to fund the gap between current prices and an 80% rise in the amount suppliers can charge customers from October under the plan prepared by government officials, the source told Reuters.
+Britain's incoming Prime Minister Liz Truss is considering a freeze on household energy bills to try to avert a winter cost-of-living crisis for millions of households, a source said.

 - Country: